 We recommend that you locate software repositories, the server database, and the proxy squid cache on an external virtual disk.
 This prevents data loss if the instance is unexpectedly terminated.
 This section includes instructions for setting up an external virtual disk.

 When you use Uyuni on a public cloud, you must use a restricted network.
 We recommend using a VPC private subnet with an appropriate firewall setting.
 Only machines in your specified IP ranges must be able to access the instance.

 When you run Uyuni on public clouds, you must apply security measures to limit access to the instance.
 A world-accessible Uyuni instance violates the terms of the Uyuni EULA, and is not supported by SUSE.

 To access the Uyuni Web UI, allow HTTPS when configuring the network access controls.

-We recommend that the repositories and the database for Uyuni are stored on a seperate storage device.
+We recommend that the repositories and the database for Uyuni are stored on a separate storage device.
 This will help to avoid data loss in cases when the Uyuni instance is terminated.
 You must set up the storage devices before you run the YaST Uyuni setup procedure.